mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 >
 > *(Pause)*
 >
 > *But assembled?
 Together?
 They form a complete artifact.
 And complete artifacts CAN be destroyed—from within.
-You'd have to activate the World-Splitter, then overload it before it triggers the Sundering.
+You'd have to activate the World-Splitter, then overload it before it triggers the Worldrend.
 A one-second window.
 Miss it, and you crack the continent.
 No pressure.*
 >
 > *(Looks at you seriously)*
 >